 - Use high importance sparingly.
 If almost every message you send out is marked as High Importance, your recipients will begin to ignore your urgency.

 Create Clear Content

 If you want to reduce the volume of email you need to handle, make sure you create clear messages.
-Consider these strategies and email best practices to upgrade your communications with understandable, email messages:
+Consider these strategies and email best practices to upgrade your communications with understandable email messages:

 - Better subject lines.
 Help others prioritize how to act on your email by including a clear, specific subject line and repeating important subject information in the body of the message.
-If an action is needed, state what you want on the subject line.
-As a software expert, I often receive messages with a subject that just reads “question” which makes these messages hard to distinguish from unwanted spam.
+If an action is needed, state what you want in the subject line.
+As a software expert, I often receive messages with a subject that just reads “question,” which makes these messages hard to distinguish from unwanted spam.
 With so many people reading their messages on smartphones, also put the most important information at the front of the subject as longer subject lines may be cut off.

 |GOOD||Your invitation to the upcoming CBA Awards Luncheon on March 12th|